giaccone/pylogger/README.md

 ### Libraries

-The code id based on python 3 and makes use of these additional libraries: [gspread](https://github.com/burnash/gspread) and [oauth2client](https://github.com/google/oauth2client)
+The code is based on python 3 and makes use of these additional libraries: [gspread](https://github.com/burnash/gspread) and [oauth2client](https://github.com/google/oauth2client)

 ### Using OAuth2 for Authorization